Tracey West FRSA: CEO and Fundraiser

-Tracey was made a Fellow of the Royal Society of Arts for environmental work and for founding InterNational Downshifting Week, an awareness campaign encouraging people to, ‘Slow Down and Green Up’ and was named one of the Top 100 Positive Influencers by The Ecologist.
-Since 2011, Tracey has been a proud, active Patron of the Women’s Action Network Dorset (a fundraising and public awareness arm that helps the West Dorset Women’s Refuge).
-She has also been a Trustee of the National Association for Children of Alcoholics for a decade and raised money for them by swimming a mile across Lake Windermere and the River Thames.
+Tracey is an author on sustainable living and divorce.
+She’s a passionate advocate for women in crisis (domestic violence, body confidence) and since 2011, has been a proud, active Patron of the Women’s Action Network Dorset, a fundraising and public awareness arm that helps the West Dorset Women’s Refuge.
+She was made a Fellow of the Royal Society of Arts for her work promoting simple, green living and for founding InterNational Downshifting Week, an awareness campaign encouraging people to, ‘Slow Down and Green Up’.
+Tracey was named one of the Top 100 Positive Influencers by The Ecologist.
+She recently retired as a Trustee of the National Association for Children of Alcoholics, a post which she’d held for a decade and raised money for them in various creative ways, including swimming a mile across Lake Windermere and the River Thames.

-Her role as CEO will primarily focus on fundraising and raising awareness of environmental issues.
+Her role as CEO will primarily focus on fundraising and raising awareness of environmental issues, her mission is to take the freaky out of eco and to normalise sustainable living.

 Simon West: Chair of Trustees and Managing Director